 Depending where you prefer to store your data, wpDataTables allows you to import from many different sources.
 Choose from Excel, CSV, Google Doc, XML, JSON, Serialized PHP Array or a MySQL query to import data.
 There are also options to create a new table manually, link to a live data source (which till dynamically update your table when you load it on a page) or generate a custom query using a GUI (graphical user interface) tool.

-The MySQL query is my personal favourite as it lets me to view and modify data from a proper database.
+The MySQL query is my personal favourite as it lets me to view and modify data from a proper database. wpDataTables supports separate database connections for MS SQL and PostgreSQL databases, and an option to add more than one separate database connection.
+Tables can pull data from multiple databases and servers.
 If you have a team of developers working on a table project this would make collaboration super simple (more on this later)!

 Enhanced Customization and Responsive Layout

 Designing your table has never been easier.
 With a few checkboxes and a couple of color selections, you can design the plugin to complement your site’s theme.
+There are also new modern table skins to choose from, including purple, dark and aqua.
 Take a look at the awesome design features the plugin has to offer: